heritage-happenings/heritage-happenings.github.io/21-heritage-nice-things.md

 ### 4. Easy gatherings ~ anti-loneliness

 * As you get older it gets more difficult to encounter people.
-Living at the Heritage means encountering people at meals, in hallway, the gardens and out shopping
+Life at the Heritage means encountering your friends at meals, in hallway, the gardens and out shopping

 ### 5. care-free aging ~ Not having to worry
 * Having to look after elderly relatives can disrupt the career path and family life of young people.
-Living at the Heritage manus not having to worry about being a burden on others.
+Life at the Heritage means you not having to worry about being a burden on others.

 ### 6. "You heard it through the grapevine" ~ communication via all channels
 * Living old and alone may mean having to rely on commercial TV and newspapers as your news source.
-Living at the Heritage means that you have access to a range of gossip, scuttlebutt, rumors via tv, chatting, ~ paper ~ internet.
+Life at the Heritage means that you have access to a range of gossip, scuttlebutt, rumors via tv, chatting, frequent handouts and the Internet.

 ### 7. "Safety in numbers" ~ Security of person
 * Old people can be preyed upon, victimized, hit upon and more.
-Living at the Heritage provides a safety net.
+Life at the Heritage provides a safety net.
 People are there to help you with the right to life, liberty and happiness.
 You have your dignity, respect and agency.